 About Palma’s Paseo del Borne

 Paseo del Borne, or ‘Passeig des Born’ in Catalan, is arguably the most elegant avenue in Palma.
-Not surprisingly, many luxury designers such as Rolex, Louis Vuitton, Carolina Herrera and Mulberry have installed themselves here, and the area has been nicknamed the Golden Mile.
+Not surprisingly, many luxury designers such as Rolex, Louis Vuitton, Carolina Herrera, Sandro, have installed themselves here, and the area has been nicknamed the Golden Mile.

 Receiving the flow of traffic from both the busy high streets of Avenida Jaime III and Carrer de la Unió which leads to Las Ramblas, means a constant pulse of activity; yet, somehow, the wide promenade still offers some sense of tranquility amid all the bustle.